Ribaat is an online academic program that offers courses in

-Quran courses each consist of two components:
+Tajwid courses consist of two components:

-· To develop students’ reading, writing, speaking and listening skills in the Arabic language.
+- To develop students’ reading, writing, speaking and listening skills in the Arabic language.

-· To develop students’ understanding of both vocabulary and grammar to enable them to both utilize and understand these language components.
+- To develop students’ understanding of both vocabulary and grammar to enable them to both utilize and understand these language components.

-· To enable them to access meaning from a variety of texts, in particular Islamic liturgical texts, in order to give them confidence and independence in their faith.
+- To enable them to access meaning from a variety of texts, in particular Islamic liturgical texts, in order to give them confidence and independence in their faith.

-Beginning in Level 1, the Arabic Program is split into two tracks: Grammar and Conversation (faṣīḥ Arabic).
-Students may pursue both tracks simultaneously, or complete one component per year, as their schedule permits.
-Each level contains 4 courses: Conversation A and B and Grammar A and B. Levels A are taught in the Fall of each year, while Levels B are taught in the Spring.
-Students who are unsure of their level can submit a placement test and receive a recommendation for the best course for their level.
+Beginning in Level 1, the Arabic Program is split into three tracks: Grammar, Reading, and Conversation (faṣīḥ Arabic).
+Students may pursue these tracks simultaneously, or complete one component at a time, as their schedule permits.
+Each level contains 5 or more courses: Conversation A and B and Grammar A and B, and at least 1 Reading course.
+Levels A are taught in the Fall of each year, while Levels B are taught in the Spring.
+It is advisable to move up in the levels at the same pace, as the components are designed to support each other.